Do You Really Need A Survey Company?

 When business owners, executives, and managers want to learn more about their customers’ experiences, it is not uncommon for them to ask customers for their insight by writing and issuing a survey.
 Taking initiative in this manner is admirable, but these individuals are often too close to the issue to ask the right questions and glean the most from the customers’ responses.
-In such instances, enlisting the guidance of a credible survey company is beneficial.
+In such instances, enlisting the guidance of a credible survey research company is beneficial.

 A professional customer survey company will first work with you to understand your business, products or services, and customer base.
 Next, they will use their knowledge of applied research and experience to formulate questions that lead to actionable input from survey participants.
 Additionally, experts who are trained in analyzing customer survey responses have the ability to gather a more truthful and helpful body of evidence from the survey than a person who is focused on running his or her business and increasing profits.

 A major problem when managers attempt to understand their customers’ or employees’ experiences by writing and conducting surveys themselves is that they can’t distance themselves from their own experiences.
 As a business executive or boss, you have distinct values, desires, and motivations which your customers or employees may not share.
 Because of this, it is difficult for you to see things from their perspectives.

 Empathy isn’t Always Best

 An article featured by the Harvard Business Review called “Putting Yourself in the Customer’s Shoes Doesn’t Work” illustrates this point beautifully.
 Here, the author interviews Johannes Hattula of Imperial College regarding a battery of experiments designed to understand the value of empathy in marketing.
 Hattula and his colleagues encouraged marketing managers of varying levels of experience to feel empathetic by describing typical customers and predicting their experiences in relation to specific products or offerings.
 The researchers found that the more “empathetic” these marketing managers became, the more likely they were to project their own desires onto the imagined customers.